High-Performance Simulations of Higher Representations of Wilson Fermions: Algorithms

 \subsection{Pure Gauge Simulations}

-Pure gauge simulations using the HMC are very slow compared to other methods, such as combining heat bath (HB) and overrelaxation (OR) steps.
-These pure gauge simulations are supported for all architectures and support multilevel algorithms, including measurements of several gauge observables.
+Pure gauge simulations using the HMC are slow compared to other methods, such as combining heat bath (HB) and overrelaxation (OR) steps.
+These pure gauge simulations are supported including multilevel algorithms and measurements of several gauge observables.